Last Updated on December 16, 2021

 The main reason that pregnant women are told to avoid energy drinks is that they are usually classed as dietary or sports supplements, and they contain a variety of ingredients that aren’t recommended during pregnancy.

-The biggest concern about drinking energy drinks during pregnancy is the high amount of caffeine that energy drinks contain.
+The biggest concern about drinking energy drinks during pregnancy is the high amount of caffeine that they contain.
 Pregnant women should reduce their caffeine consumption to 200mg-300mg a day, depending on individual government guidelines (source: WHO).

-Depending on the brand, some energy drinks can contain up to 300mg of caffeine per single serving, taking you up to or above the maximum recommended caffeine level in just one drink (source: Center for Science).
+Depending on the brand, some energy drinks can contain up to 300 milligrams of caffeine per single serving, taking you up to or above the maximum recommended caffeine level in just one drink (source: Center for Science).

 Caffeine overdose caused by energy drinks is one of the most prevalent problems seen in Emergency rooms in the USA (source: Journal of Public Health).
 People are often unaware of just how much caffeine these drinks contain.

-If you really want an energy drink, you could check the label and stick to lower caffeine options.
-However, it’s better to avoid energy drinks altogether, as they also have other ingredients that could also be harmful in high amounts, like sugar, covered below:
+If you really want an energy drink, you could check the food label and stick to lower caffeine options.
+However, it’s better to avoid them altogether, as they also have other ingredients that could also be harmful in high amounts, like sugar, covered below:

 Sugar and Sweeteners